-Zone 1 is Canada and the UK.
+Zone 1 is USA*, Canada, and the UK.

-With the standard Microsoft calling plans, you can order and hold 1.1 times the number of phone numbers to licences.
+With the standard Microsoft calling plans, you can order and hold 1.1 times the number of phone numbers to licenses.
 So you can have some buffer room in the same range.
 For example, if you have 50 users in total with a Domestic Calling Plan and/or International Calling Plan, you can acquire 65 phone numbers (50 x 1.1 + 10).
 With Pay-As-You-Go Calling Plan, you can only acquire 1 phone number per license assigned.

 What are the Microsoft Pay-As-You-Go PSTN Calling Plan rates?

 Will Microsoft Pay-As-You-Go PSTN Calling Plans be available from Microsoft (CSP) Partners?